-Need an easy savory snack recipe that can even be served as a breakfast/lunch?
+Need an easy savory snack recipe that can even be served as a breakfast or lunch?
 Make this Potato Borek (Patatesli Börek) Recipe!
 Filo dough sheets are filled with a simple homemade potato filling and baked until golden.
 They come out so tasty with a wonderful, crunchy texture.
 Plus, they are freezer friendly too!

 Potato borek, patatesli börek as we say in Turkish, is one of the best Turkish pastries.
 It is as popular and loved in Turkey as the classic cheese and spinach borek.
 They are very similar indeed, except their fillings and shapes.

-You can make borek in several shapes with various fillings.
 In this potato borek recipe, we want to show you the spiral borek shape.
 It is called rose börek, gül boregi in Turkish.
-You can use this shaping method with whatever borek filling you like.
-Our favorites are potato, spinach, leek, cheese or a combination of all these.
+You can use this shaping method with whatever borek filling you like, but the most famous one is this potato filling.

 Always A Hit!